Ulcerative colitis is a long-term condition that causes inflammation in the large intestine and the rectum. It can also cause skin problems.

 According to a 2015 study, skin problems affect up to

-The medication that a person might take to control their UC symptoms may also cause skin problems.
+The medication a person might take to manage their UC symptoms may also cause skin problems.

 People with UC often experience skin problems during flare-ups, so the best way to manage skin conditions related to UC is to manage UC itself.